What does digitization mean in today’s time?

 Working Together to Enable Financial Inclusion: Mobile Services Provider + Microfinance Bank

-When it comes to cashless banking, mobile service providers have a significant role to play.
+Cashless banking is one of the popular examples of microfinance digitization.
+Mobile service providers have a significant role to play in this case.
 They are literally the medium that helps ‘bridge the gap’ between those deprived of simple financial services and microfinance institutions.

 “Kenya’s M-Pesa proves that when people are empowered, they will use digital tech to innovate on their own behalf.”